sajadadineh/direct-instagram-bot/README.md

 - [x] Separate the IDs and directories function
 - [x] clicke following button instead followers button
 - [x] scrolling on following list
+- [ ] Print a message when the user cannot be found
 - [ ] get id list and  send them a direct

 ## How to use it?